 The rules around driving in the UK on a foreign licence can be confusing, and getting insurance can make matters even more complicated.

-Read on to find out when you can drive on a non-UK licence and how to go about getting car insurance for foreign and international drivers in the UK.
+Read on to understand when you can drive on a non-UK licence and how to go about getting car insurance for foreign and international drivers in the UK.

 Yes, you can drive on a full international licence in the UK for at least 12 months as long as you meet the minimum age requirements.
 This means you must be at least 17 years old to drive a car or motorcycle, and at least 21 years old to drive a bus or lorry.

 Whether you can keep driving on an international licence in the UK for longer than 12 months and the action you need to take depends on where your driving licence was issued.